MagdaFronczyk/my-book-app/readme.md

 * [Contact](#contact)

 ## General info
-This is my first app created with React.js.
-It allows the user to add books from NYT bestsellers' list (NYT books API),and firebase database collection,to "Read"/"To Read" shelves, as well as move the chosen titles between the shelves.
+A responsive app created with React, Firebase, Axios and SASS, allowing the user to add books from NYT bestsellers list (NYT books API), and firebase database collection to "Read" / "To Read" shelves, as well as move the chosen titles between the shelves.

 ## Screenshots
 Bookshelves panel